-The present age is the age of competition and it is noted that there is a struggle for existence in every field and more particularly in the field of business (which comprises trade, commerce, industry and direct services).
-It is necessary for every business concern to carry on its activities with utmost efficiency so as to ensure the optimum utilisation of the limited resources lying at its disposal.
+It is necessary for every business to carry on its activities with the greatest possible level of efficiency so as to ensure the optimal utilization of the limited resources at its disposal.

-Branches or Types of Accounting
+Branches or Types of Accounting: Overview

 - Financial accounting